-Notes: Amounts refer to total aggregate incomes received throughout the year.
+Notes: N/A-not available.
+Amounts refer to total aggregate incomes received throughout the year.

-Sources: EUROMOD and Department of Social Security (DSS) Unique Beneficiaries Report; Departmental Accounting System (DAS).
+Sources: EUROMOD F7.0+ and Department of Social Security (DSS) Unique Beneficiaries Report; Departmental Accounting System (DAS).

 The pattern of overestimation of old-age benefits and underestimation of survivor and disability benefits preset in Table 4.5 is maintained in Table 4.6.
 Again, the misalignment is probably due to the classification as old-age benefits of all pensions given to persons aged over 65.
 Survivor benefits given to widows/widowers aged over 65 appear as old-age benefits in the EUOMOD dataset and thus lead to an underestimation of total annual survivor pension income and an overestimation of total annual old-age pension income.
 The row showing the sum of all three pension types confirms this explanation.
-The sum is quite close to the external benchmark if slightly overestimated (by 14 percentage points in 2008, the year of the data).
+The sum is quite close to the external benchmark if slightly overestimated (by 14 percentage points in 2008, the year of the data, but by less in other years).